Idioms & Phrasal Verbs in English Business Writing [common mistakes]

 In both examples, there is a one-word verb that means the same thing as the phrasal verb.

-When writing for a global audience, it is always better to use the synonymous one-word verb because it is easier to understand and far easier to look up if your reader doesn’t understand it.
+When writing for a global audience, it’s often better to use the synonymous one-word verb because it is easier to understand and far easier to look up if your reader doesn’t understand it.

 If you enjoyed this article, you may also enjoy our full list of business writing tips.